prechak/prechak/README.md

 ## Hey There! 👋

 Hi, I'm Tao!
-I've got a background as a Project Engineer, but I'm making the shift to Full-Stack Development.
+I've got a background as an Electrical Project Engineer, but I'm making the shift to Full-Stack Development.
 I've managed some pretty complex projects, worked closely with teams, and always aim to deliver top-notch results.
 I'm excited to dive into software projects, learn new things, and contribute wherever I can.
+Let’s build something awesome! 🚀

 ### CORE
 [![My Skills](https://skillicons.dev/icons?i=c,java,js,ts)](https://skillicons.dev)